Patton Boggs Foundation

 The cornerstone of the Foundation is the Public Policy Fellowship Program, which launched in 2005.
 Each year, the Program awards fellowships to exceptional first- and second-year law students who demonstrate a steadfast commitment to public service and a developed interest in public policy.
 These law students commit their summers to advancing public policy issues through non-profit institutions, government agencies and domestic or international organizations.

-To date, the Foundation has provided fellowships to more than 90 law students at 12 law schools located throughout the country.
+To date, the Foundation has provided fellowships to almost 150 law students at 14 law schools located throughout the country.
 The Fellowship Program reflects the Firm’s industry-leading public policy practice and its commitment to public service.

 “Issues of Our Time”